DeFiCh/defichain.com/content/_learn/en-US/wallet-encryption.md

 2. To change passphrase, use `walletpassphrasechange "oldpassphrase" "newpassphrase"`.

-3. The steps described in this guide will be integrated in future releases of DeFiChain's app.
+3. The steps described in this guide will be integrated in future releases of the DeFi Wallet desktop app.
 Also, hardware wallet support via Ledger is also under work.